RicoVZ/cuckoo-unittest-docs/docs/source/creatingtests/addingtests/testkeys.rst

 - Regular expressions: Yes

 In this test, the key is the name or pattern of the mutex you expect to find.
 The value is a setting, this setting can be the value "regex_on" or "regex_off".
+When using "regex_on", the key will be read as a regular expression.
+If "regex_off" is used, it will be read as a normal string.

 You can use the regular expressions in cases where a random mutex name is generated.
 But you might know that it always has a length of 16 characters.